gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 : Integer representing total number of fouls for the given team

 **Quizzer Name**
-: Name of the given quizzer (1st and last)
+: Name of the given quizzer

 **Scoresheet Label**
 : String (which should be irreducibly short) that will be filled in the appropriate scoresheet cell for the given quizzer (and given team provided "Scoresheet Team Label" is not also defined)